 We are located in Votey Hall, room 301, and our office is open Monday through Friday from 8:00 AM to 4:30 PM.
-We accept walk-ins whenever possible, but would prefer that you make an appointment.
 You can schedule appointments through our front desk or by emailing email@example.com.

 Some of the services we provide to current students